Dans Ločmelis: International play

 Ločmelis represents Latvia on the international stage, and has done so on multiple occasions on both the junior and senior level.

 Ločmelis played for Latvia in both the 2023 IIHF World Championship and the 2024 IIHF World Championship, helping the team win their first ever medal, a bronze, on home ice in 2023.
 Ločmelis also played for Latvia in the 2024 Olympic Qualifiers, where he scored a goal and an assist in three games to help clinch a spot in the 2026 Winter Olympics.

 Ločmelis also captained the Latvian junior team in the 2024 World Junior Ice Hockey Championships.
 During the quarterfinals, Ločmelis delivered a hit on United States player Ryan Leonard, which led to him being given a two-game suspension by the International Ice Hockey Federation.
 Latvia lost the game 7–2, eliminating them from the tournament, and Ločmelis served the suspension in the first two games of the 2024 World Championship.

 On April 30, 2025, in the midst of a playoff run with the Providence Bruins, it was reported that after Game 2 of the second round, Ločmelis would leave the team to join Latvia once again in the 2025 IIHF World Championship.
 Although Latvia would not qualify for the playoff round of the tournament, Ločmelis continued scoring, posting four goals and two assists in seven games.
 His play got praise from hockey legend and Team Canada captain Sidney Crosby after their game against each other.

+Ločmelis would play in his first Olympic Games in 2026.
+He would score two goals in four games before Latvia was eliminated in the first round of the playoff round.

+Personal life

+Ločmelis' brother, Ingus, currently plays for HK Mogo of the Latvian Hockey Higher League.